hbctraining/Intro-to-R/README.md

 ### Dataset

-A zip file containing the data used in this workshop can be [downloaded here]().
+The data used in this workshop can be [found here](https://github.com/hbctraining/Intro-to-R-with-DGE/tree/master/data).

 ---
 *These materials have been developed by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
 These are open access materials distributed under the terms of the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.*